matheusfvesco/MatheusfVesco/README.md

   <h4>About me:</h4>
 </div>

 - 👋 Hi, I’m Matheus, A.K.A. [@matheusfvesco](https://www.github.com/matheusfvesco)!
-I am a masters of science student with a passion for technology.
+I am a Master of Science student with a passion for technology.
 I have been programming in Python since 2019 and I am currently a researcher at the [Computational Systems Biology Laboratory](https://www.csbiology.org/), where I develop computer vision pipelines and generative AI applications.
-- 👀 I’m interested in Generative AI, AI for Social Good, Computer Vision, Computer Graphics, Machine Learning, Deep Learning, Data Science, Health Sciences and 3D Printing.
-Mostly, i really love to test out new models, new technology!
+- 👀 I’m interested in Generative AI, AI for Social Good, Computer Vision, Computer Graphics, Machine Learning, Deep Learning and Data Science.
+Mostly, i really love to test out new models and new technology!
-- 🌱 I am currently learning Python for Computer Vision and generative AI, with a focus on the Radiology field.
 - 📫 You can reach me through my [LinkedIn](https://www.linkedin.com/in/matheusfvesco/) or check out my [Kaggle Profile](https://www.kaggle.com/matheusfvesco) to see some of my work!

 ---